Today’s Reading: Genesis 15-18:15

 It was by faith that Abraham obeyed when God called him to leave home and go to another land that God would give him as his inheritance.
 He went without knowing where he was going.
 And even when he reached the land God promised him, he lived there by faith – for he was a foreigner, living in tents.
 And so did Isaac and Jacob, who inherited the same promise.
 Abraham was confidently looking forward to a city with eternal foundations, a city designed and built by God. – Hebrews 11:8-10

 Abram’s life is a great example to us of what it means to daily obey and submit to God’s plan, following Him wherever He leads.
-This requires a great amount of faith, which is exactly what Abram had.
-But Abram also had to deal with some fear, especially when it came to Sarai.
+Sometimes this means leaving “home” like Abraham and sometimes it means a career change, going back to school, a new ministry position, etc. Responding in obedience to God’s call requires a great amount of faith, which is exactly what Abram had.
+But Abram also had to deal with some fear.
 He had to learn how to trust God to protect him and to fulfill His promises.
-He had to overcome his fear in order to grow in his faith.

 God reminded Abram that the promise for his descendants included the promise for a territory or inheritance.
 Abram’s response – “O Sovereign Lord, how can I be sure that I will actually possess it?”
 Abram again recognizes that God is in charge and God again confirms his promise (15:8,18-19).